 One week ahead

 - Clean the house.
 If you don’t have time to clean, hire a cleaning service.
 Keep in mind, you don’t need to clean every corner of your home.
 I’ve really loosened up on getting the house ready to host.
-As long as the bathroom is clean and the house doesn’t stink, I close the bedroom doors, and call it done.
+As long as the bathroom is clean and the house doesn’t smell, I close all the bedroom doors, and call it done.

 - Designate a place for everyone to put their things.
 Find a convenient spot, preferably by the front door.
 A bench, coat or coat rack are all good options.
 I have a coat rack by the front door.
 But, when that’s not enough space, I put purses and jackets in the guest bedroom.